CogStream: Context-guided Streaming Video Question Answering: Conclusion

 \section{Conclusion}

-In this paper, we propose a challenging task, CogStream, which requires high-quality context for streaming video reasoning.
-To achieve this, we construct a dataset and design a pipeline for automatically generating it.
-Extensive experiments demonstrate that even state-of-the-art Vid-LLMs still struggle to efficiently acquire relevant context and achieve strong performance in this task.
-Therefore, we devise a baseline for CogStream, which has shown highly competitive performance.
+This paper proposes a challenging task, CogStream, which requires high-quality context for streaming video reasoning.
+To achieve this, we constructed a dataset based on a semi-automatic generation pipeline.
+Extensive experiments demonstrate that state-of-the-art Vid-LLMs struggle to efficiently acquire relevant context and achieve strong performance in this task.
+Therefore, we devised a baseline for CogStream, which achieves highly competitive performance.